jbannick/hellokata-java/src/slf4j/helloslf4jlog4j2/README.md

 +++14:29:59.062 [main] HelloSLF4JLog4J2.java:11 - This is a warning message
 ***14:29:59.063 [main] HelloSLF4JLog4J2.java:12 - This is an error message

+NOTE: The format of the Log4J2 strings is my own selection of their options.
+YMMV.

 A file named helloslf4jlog4j2.log containing the same entries should be written to your ./logs directory.
 Note that, by default, Log4J2 appends to existing log files.